sammuelyee/docs/cartodb-editor.md

 #### Creating Datasets and Maps

-The workflow to create tables and maps is the same as in the normal edition of the CartoDB Editor.
+The workflow to create datasets and maps is the same as in the normal edition of the CartoDB Editor.

 #### Datasets: General and Team Privacy Settings

-With your enterprise account, once you have created a new table, you have new privacy options compared to the stand alone version of the CartoDB Editor.
+With your Enterprise account, once you have created a new dataset, you have new privacy options compared to the stand alone version of the CartoDB Editor.

 There are many ways of managing your privacy settings.
 From your maps or datasets dashboard, you can quickly change privacy by clicking the privacy icon on a map or dataset, or by selecting a map or dataset and chosing "Change Privacy" in the upper right hand corner.
 From here you can also lock or delete a selected entry.